ghj95/portfolio/_pages/about.md

 ---
 ---

+---
 👨🏽‍💻 I'm a final year undergraduate student at HEC Montréal, majoring in business analytics.

-👨🏽‍💼 As a serial business case competitor, I've traveled around the world to represent my university on the national and global stage.
-My goal is to integrate thi business expertise with practical ML applications.
+👨🏽‍💼 As a serial case competitor, I've traveled around the world to represent my university on both the national and global stages.
+My goal is to integrate this business expertise with practical ML applications to solve real-word problems.

 🔬 My research interests focus on reinforcement learning and ANN development.
+---
+---

 Portfolio projects
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+[Stock Portfolio Optimizer App](https://port-opt.streamlit.app) This project is designed to optimize stock portfolio allocations using modern portfolio theory and advanced risk assessment techniques.
+By implementing Monte Carlo simulations, the app estimates Value at Risk (VaR) and Conditional Value at Risk (CVaR) to enhance financial decision-making.
+It integrates the Yahoo Finance API and utilizes powerful data analysis libraries such as Pandas, NumPy, and Cvxp for in-depth analysis and visualization, providing users with a robust tool for portfolio management.

+[Iris Flower Classifier App](https://iris-class.streamlit.app) This machine learning application classifies iris flowers using a random forest model, offering a hands-on demonstration of predictive analytics.
+Built with Scikit-Learn, it includes features such as real-time probability scoring and dynamic parameter selection, making it an interactive and flexible tool.
+Developed with Streamlit, the app provides a user-friendly interface for exploring machine learning concepts in classification and model performance evaluation.